CVE-2024-38076: CWE-122: Heap-based Buffer Overflow in Microsoft Windows Server 2019

 Technical Analysis

-CVE-2024-38076 is a heap-based buffer overflow vulnerability classified under CWE-122, found in the Windows Remote Desktop Licensing Service component of Microsoft Windows Server 2019 (build 10.0.17763.0).
-This vulnerability allows remote attackers to send specially crafted requests to the licensing service, triggering a buffer overflow condition on the heap.
-This overflow can corrupt memory, enabling the attacker to execute arbitrary code remotely with SYSTEM-level privileges.
-The vulnerability requires no authentication or user interaction and can be exploited over the network, making it highly accessible to attackers.
-The CVSS 3.1 base score of 9.8 reflects its critical severity, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
-The impact includes full compromise of affected systems, potentially leading to data theft, system manipulation, or denial of service.
-Although no public exploits have been reported yet, the vulnerability's nature and severity suggest it is a prime target for threat actors.
-The vulnerability was reserved in June 2024 and published in July 2024, with Microsoft expected to release patches soon.
-Until patches are available, organizations must implement compensating controls to reduce exposure.
+CVE-2024-38076 is a heap-based buffer overflow vulnerability classified under CWE-122, affecting the Windows Remote Desktop Licensing Service component in Microsoft Windows Server 2019 (build 10.0.17763.0).
+This vulnerability allows remote attackers to send specially crafted requests to the licensing service, triggering a buffer overflow in heap memory.
+The overflow can corrupt memory structures, enabling arbitrary code execution with SYSTEM-level privileges.
+The vulnerability requires no authentication or user interaction, making it highly exploitable over the network.
+The CVSS v3.1 score of 9.8 reflects its critical severity, with attack vector set to network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
+The impact covers confidentiality, integrity, and availability (C:H/I:H/A:H), meaning attackers can fully compromise affected systems.
+Although no exploits have been observed in the wild yet, the vulnerability was reserved in June 2024 and published in July 2024, indicating recent discovery and disclosure.
+The lack of available patches at the time of this report necessitates immediate attention to mitigation strategies.
+The Remote Desktop Licensing Service is often exposed in enterprise environments to support remote desktop infrastructure, increasing the risk of exploitation in corporate networks.
+The vulnerability's exploitation could lead to full system takeover, lateral movement, and persistent footholds within affected networks.

 Potential Impact